The rPACI package

 (2011)).

-used).
-This line contains information about the direction of the
+This line contains information about the direction of the displacement

-displacement of the centers, which can be a signal of keratoconus (more
+of the centers, which can be a signal of keratoconus (more specifically,

-specifically, the upper-bottom or north-south asymmetry is a marker for
+the upper-bottom or north-south asymmetry is a marker for keratoconus,

-et al. (2011) for more details).
-A high level of variability in
+(2011) for more details).
+A high level of variability in the axis

 Using the quantities, we can define four corneal irregularity